hans/hans.github.com/_posts/2014-09-13-spanish-summarizer-corenlp.md

 I'll end with a quick unscientific test of the code.
 I built document-frequency counts (using a helper [`DocumentFrequencyCounter` class][4]) from the [Spanish Gigaword][6], which contains about 1.5 billion words of Spanish.
-It took several days (running on an 8-core machine) to POS-tag each sentence and collect the nouns in a global counter.[^3]
+It took several days (running on a 16-core machine) to POS-tag each sentence and collect the nouns in a global counter.[^3]

 I next tested with a few recent Spanish news articles, requesting a two-sentence